kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

 The amount of errors denoted by `apiserver_authorization_step_webhook_error_total` is within reasonable limits.
-A rising value indicate issues with either the authorizer chain or the webhook itself.
+A rising value indicates issues with either the authorizer chain or the webhook itself.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?